 Grassland Bird Conservation

-Grassland birds are among the fastest declining groups of birds in the Northeast.
-Over the last 50 years most grassland bird species have seen major losses across New England.
-The familiar and once abundant Bobolink has declined by as much as 75%, and more than 95% of Meadowlarks have disappeared from our meadows!
-Most North American grassland birds are of conservation concern and often listed as threatened or endangered.
+The grassland birds most in need of conservation require a sizable acreage of open fields.
+Grassland birds are among the fastest declining bird groups in the Northeast.
+Over the last 50 years most have seen major losses across New England.
+The familiar and once abundant Bobolink has declined by as much as 75%, and more than 95% of meadowlarks have disappeared from our meadows!
+Most North American grassland birds are of high conservation concern and are often listed as threatened or endangered.

 Savannah Sparrows